grow

 PRESERVING & PROCESSING w/Common Ground Community Gardens

 Seasons of abundance can last all year with some easy processing methods.
-We’ll discuss the basics of how and why we preserve food and experiment with techniques to see what works for you.
+These workshops cover the basics of how and why we preserve food while we experiment with techniques so you can choose what works best for you.

 SHOPPING ON A BUDGET